-The Administrative Applications Division consists of 40+ FTEs who work to develop, maintain, implement and provide on-going support for all administrative applications, for UI Health Care and affiliates.
+The Administrative Applications Division develops, maintains, implements and provides on-going support for all administrative applications, for UI Health Care and affiliates.
 The division works closely with its customers to identify technology solutions to address business needs and improve operational efficiencies.
 Systems are a mix of internally-developed applications and vendor-supported products.
-Vendor systems supported by the division include the Epic patient registration, scheduling and billing systems supporting both hospital and professional billing needs, API Healthcare Time and Attendance and Staff Scheduling systems supporting labor management, Allscripts EPSi decision support system and Strata Jazz budgeting and planning software.
-The division also supports Human Resources, Supply Chain, and Finance and Accounting Services
+Vendor systems supported by the division include the Epic patient registration, scheduling and billing/coding systems supporting both hospital and professional billing needs, GE Healthcare Time and Attendance and Staff Scheduling systems supporting labor management, Allscripts EPSi decision support system and Strata Jazz budgeting and planning software.
+The division also supports Human Resources, Supply Chain, Finance and Accounting Services, and Health Information Management.

 Clinical Applications Division